 Generally, emojis go after punctuation marks.
 For short phrases, substitute a period or exclamation mark with an emoji.

 40% Off All Shoes 🔥

-The fire emoji is also a great way to indicate a hot sale, and urges customers to act quickly.
-If you want to really stand out, try 3 of the same emoji in a row. 🔥🔥🔥
+The fire emoji is also a great way to indicate a hot sale and urge customers to act quickly.
+If you want to really stand out, try three of the same emojis in a row. 🔥🔥🔥